Aerius01/MDPI/modules/object_detection/README.md

 5.  **Vignette Generation:** For each valid object, a vignette is created by cropping a small rectangular area around the object's centroid from the original, non-binary image.
 The size of the crop is dynamically padded based on the object's major axis length to ensure the entire object is captured.

 6.  **Data Aggregation and Output:** The feature data for every detected object is compiled into a single pandas DataFrame.
 This DataFrame is then merged with the depth information and metadata.
-The final dataset is saved as a CSV file, and the generated vignettes are saved as individual image files.
+The final dataset is held in memory and passed along to the classification module for further processing, whereas the generated vignettes are saved to disk as individual image files.

 ## Constants, Concerns, and Limitations